sepsis-omics/tutorials/docs/modules/dge/index.md

 - Output: 6 <fn>bam</fn> files of reads mapped to the reference genome.

 - Re-name the output files:
-    - These are called "Map with BWA-MEM on data x and data x".
+    - These are called <fn>Map with BWA-MEM on data x and data x</fn>.
     - Click on the pencil icon next to each of these and re-name them as their sample name (e.g. LB1, LB2 etc.).
     - Click <ss>Save</ss>.

 ## Count reads per gene

 We now need to count how many reads overlap with particular genes.
-The information about gene names is from the annotated reference genome in GTF format.
+The information about gene names is from the annotations in the GTF file.

 In Galaxy: